mondayrain/mondayrain.github.io/reading_list.md

 <br/>One of them is not reading them."
 <br/>- Ray Bradbury</i>

 I read a lot.
 I read as much as I can.
-I love being a technologist, but technology has its limits when it comes to understanding the human condition.
+I read in an attempt to truly understand how the world and the beings within it work, which - given that nothing is mutually exclusive - means that I try read everything.

 ## Current
 - [Bel Canto](https://www.goodreads.com/book/show/5826.Bel_Canto) by Ann Patchett